yusefmosiah/Choir.chat/docs/levels/level3.md

   langchain-fireworks>=0.1.0
   langchain-cohere>=0.0.1
   ```
-- [x] Understanding environment with necessary API keys for all providers
+- [x] Configure environment with necessary API keys for all providers
 - [x] Create simple test script to verify API connectivity with each provider
-- [ ] Document API rate limits and token quotas for each provider
+- [x] Document API rate limits and token quotas for each provider

-### Phase 1: Individual Model Testing
+### Phase 1: Individual Model Testing ✅

 - [x] Test each model in simple single-turn conversations
 - [x] Test each model in multi-turn conversations